-Sunday, 08 October will see history in the making when an attempt on the fastest time in the world over 10km for 2017 is made at the FNB Durban 10K CITYSURFRUN.
+Sunday, 08 October will see history in the making when an attempt on the fastest time in the world over 10km for 2017 is made at the ABSA Durban 10K CITYSURFRUN.

 To ensure that this objective is achieved, and possibly a South African record, a stellar field that has never before been seen in South Africa has been assembled.